NicholasAntoniadesEngineer/expense-categorisation-and-analysis/readme.md

 # Expense Categorisation and Analysis (2025)

-A C++ application for automated expense categorisation and financial analysis.
+An application for automated expense categorisation and financial analysis.
 This tool processes financial transaction data from CSV files, automatically categorises expenses using keyword matching, and generates detailed financial reports.

 ## Features